ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | STATS COUNT() BY status_code, request_path
 ```

-Ok, it seems these errors are affecting all of our APIs.
+Ok, it seems these errors are affecting all of the APIs (2) exposed by our simple backend.

 > [!NOTE]
-> You'll note that our search has gotten a little slower when we added query-time GROK parsing.
-In our next challenge, we will show you how we can retain fast-search over long time windows WITH parsing using ingest-time parsing.
+> You may notice that our search has gotten a little slower when we added query-time grok parsing.
+This is because Elasticsearch is now applying our grok pattern to _every_ log line in the selected time window.
+In our next challenge, we will show you how we can retain fast-search over long time windows WITH parsing using ingest-time parsing!

 # Is this affecting all User Agents?

-Ideally, we could also cross-reference the errors against the `user_agent` field to understand if it is affecting all browsers.
+Our nginx access logs also include a [User Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent) field, which is a semi-structured field containing some information about the requesting browser.
+Ideally, we could also cross-reference the errors against this field to understand if it is affecting all browsers, or only some types of browsers.

 Execute the following query:
 ```esql